 If it has a number or year, that goes after ;$v.
 The ";" before $v will often need to be inserted.

 490 Series as on item.

 Provide ";$v" issue number or year as relevant.
-Include ISN in $x
+Include ISSN in $x if available.

 Notes are free form, so ISBD punctuation does not apply.